pqrs-org/Karabiner-Elements/README.md

 You can download Karabiner-Elements from the [official site](https://karabiner-elements.pqrs.org/).

+Alternatively, for users of [homebrew](https://brew.sh/), Karabiner-Elements may be installed with `brew install --cask karabiner-elements`.

 ### Old releases

 You can download previous versions of Karabiner-Elements from [here](https://karabiner-elements.pqrs.org/docs/releasenotes/).